Apply to be a Board Member

 - Enjoy nature!
 Visit the Nature Center seasonally.

-Recreation Coordinator.
-Both are board liaisons and attend all meetings.
+Dan Payzant is the Recreation Coordinator.
+He and the Nature Center Coordinator are both are board liaisons and attend all meetings.

 - Contributing funds toward purchasing 228 acres